Baysunghur Shahnameh: Miniatures

 The manuscript paintings commonly known as "miniatures" found in the Baysunghur Shahnameh were well executed with bright colors and crisp lines that were revolutionary for the time.
 There are 20 illustrations plus one double image for the frontispiece, unlike other versions which could have over 100 images.
 The illustration is supposed to correspond to the accompanying text.
 However, since there are so few illustrations, their inclusion gives the impression that their respective corresponding passages are of relatively more importance.
 It is likely that Baysunghur chose the 21 subjects for the miniatures himself.
 Several of these are unusual choices for illustrations, and several have to do with the subject of a prince impatient to inherit (who never does).
-The frontispiece shows a prince which is probably a portrait of Baysunghur.
+The frontispiece shows the portrait of a prince, who is probably Baysunghur.
 There are other possible portraits of the prince throughout the miniatures, but all show events that occurred before his rule and birth.
 The illustrations follow the tradition of the Shahnameh in most senses.
 There are 6 enthronement scenes, and 9 battle or killing scenes.
 All Shahnamehs have these motifs and without them it would not truly qualify as a book of kings.
 Some of the miniatures show new ideas that had not been shown in earlier Shahnameh versions.
 These include Luhrasp enthroned, combat between Rustam and Barzu, Rustam and Isfandiyar shaking hands, Gulnar falling in love with Ardashir, and Yazdagird giving Bahram Gur to Mundhir the Arab.
 Although these scenes are new, their iconography and style are not since they pull from traditional motifs.
 At about 38 x 26 cm, the page size was unusually large for the period, and several miniatures fill the whole page, with the frontispiece across two pages.
 In both of these design aspects, this manuscript shows the direction later royal commissions would take.